naderyb/ifag-higher_institute/README.md

 If you're working in parallel, let's sync in GitHub issues or on Discord/WhatsApp 💬
 ---

-## 👤 Author

-Made with passion 💻 and a touch of red ❤️ by [Youb Nader](https://www.instagram.com/unnamed0._)
-For the students and future of [IFAG](https://ifag-higher-institute.netlify.app)
----
 ## 📡 Hosting Note
 >🛰️ This site is currently hosted on Netlify as a serverless static site.
 >Please contact me before deploying it on any real or virtual server (Apache, Nginx, etc.) — I’d love to assist and observe the process 💬